mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 ‌- ‌if chatId no available or circle is not
 ‌- ‌disvote myself and on vote if empty node is available ‌- ‌use count of members infront of confirmed
-‌- ‌get changes from date
+‌- ‌get events from date
 ‌- ‌set blocking on net if leave dislike or vote